-The flat, table-like summit of Morro São Jerônimo rises above the southern edge of the national park, affording spectacular 360-degree views of Chapada's rock formations, the Pantanal and the valleys below.
-It's an excellent and not particularly difficult day hike, though it is 18km round trip.
+The flat, table-like summit of Morro São Jerônimo rises above the southern edge of the national park, affording spectacular 360° views of Chapada's rock formations, the Pantanal and the valleys below.
+It's an excellent and not particularly difficult day hike, though it is an 18km round-trip.
 Bring plenty of water and appropriate shoes.

 You can opt to climb this as part of the two-day Travessia hike, which also includes the Circuito das Cachoeiras.